kolodzima/CNN_limited_SSVEP_dataset/README.md

-# SSVEP CNN and EEG Dataset Augmentation Results
+# SSVEP CNN and EEG Dataset Augmentation

-This repository contains the results and methodology for the CNN solution and dataset augmentation of SSVEP EEG signals.
+This repository contains the CNN solution and dataset augmentation of SSVEP EEG signals.

 ## Overview